itzaddddd/DekD/README.md

 # DekD : Back-end
-index.php -> this file is for post creation. index2.php -> this file is for input validation. index.css -> this file is for adding css stylesheet. post.php -> this file is for showing the post. post2.php -> this file is for getting session from index.php file.
+index.php -> this file is for post creation.<br>
+index2.php -> this file is for input validation.<br>
+index.css -> this file is for adding css stylesheet.<br>
+post.php -> this file is for showing the post.<br>
+post2.php -> this file is for getting session from index.php file.<br>